kyle-n/kyle-n.github.io/_posts/2016-03-09-columbus-car-recall.md

 image: carcrash.jpg
 org: Columbus Ledger-Enquirer
 keywords: car crash, columbus, car, recall, carfax
-org: cars, safety, psa, ledger, news
+categories: cars, safety, psa, ledger, news
 ---

 Columbus earned the dubious honor of being the city in Georgia with the highest rate of cars on the road with recalled parts, according to a release from Carfax.